 High school students who participate in the Advanced Placement Program may be eligible to earn college credit.
-Generally, the required cutoff score to earn college credit for AP work is a three (3) on an Advanced Placement exam.
+In the areas that Reinhardt has courses, students may earn a maximum of 15 semester credits by AP examination.
+Generally, the required cut-off score to earn college credit for AP work is a three (3) on an Advanced Placement exam.
 A student should check with the Office of the Registrar for acceptable scores and the specific courses they replace.